Called to Serve, Prepared to Lead

 - Long history of international organizations using the program as their internal leadership development program

 A core of leadership courses develops strategic leadership perspective.
 Biblical integration throughout the curriculum provides an ethical foundation to accompany practical skills such as modeling servant leadership, wise stewardship of financial and human resources, and strategic management in a world that is in constant change.
-Concentration courses provide the specialized knowledge and skills that are indispensable to leaders in business, NGOs, education, and church and ministry sectors.
+Concentration courses provide the specialized knowledge and skills that are indispensable to leaders in NGOs, education, and church and ministry sectors.
 This 30-credit (10 courses) program is offered in the U.S. in the Blended Online Weekend Residency Format in approximately 22 months.
 Overseas, the program is offered in the Blended Online Annual Residency Format in Africa and in Latin America over two years.
 The Latin America program has an International Development concentration.